Summary

 Folder name C:\Program Files (x86)\Common Files\Sage SBD C:\Program Files (x86)\Common Files\Sage Line50 C:\Program Files (x86)\Common Files\Sage Report Designer 2007 C:\Program Files (x86)\Common Files\Sage Shared C:\Program Files (x86)\Sage EBanking

-TIP: If using a 32 bit operating system, these folders are found within C:\Program Files instead of C:\Program Files (x86).
+TIP: If using a 32-bit operating system, these folders are in C:\Program Files instead of C:\Program Files (x86).

-NOTE: If you're logged into Windows as an administrator and you receive Access Denied messages when trying to delete files, you should disable the User Account Control (UAC).
+NOTE: If you're logged into Windows as an administrator and you receive Access Denied messages when trying to delete files, disable the User Account Control (UAC).

 - For each of the files listed below, browse to the file, then to check it's a Sage file, right-click the file, then click Properties.